PeterGFernandez/my-nextjs-app/README.md

 ## Feedback

-We appreciate feedback and contribution to this repo, and invite you to [use issue tracking here on GitHub](https://github.com/PeterGFernandez/my-nextjs-app/issues).
+Feedback and contributions to this repo are appreciated, and you are invited to [use issue tracking here on GitHub](https://github.com/PeterGFernandez/my-nextjs-app/issues).
 However, in the interest of _Responsible Disclosure_, please do not report security vulnerabilities on the public GitHub issue tracker and prefer to DM me instead.
 Thank you.

 Additionally, you can check out [the Next.js GitHub repository](https://github.com/vercel/next.js), where your feedback and contributions are always welcome, too!